pleasejelpme/quiz-api/README.md

 # Quizzing API

-Quizzing is a web application where users can test their knowledge with various quizes submites by the comunity.
+Quizzing is a web application where users can test their knowledge with various quizes submited by the comunity.

 ## 🛠️ Tecnologies utilizied